-The organization had said it “strongly” urged Anthem Blue Cross to pull back on the policy.
 A Nov.
-13 provider notice from the insurer said it would begin a pre-payment review process, which was set to take effect Feb.
-15. Anthem Blue Cross would evaluate whether claims coded at a higher E/M level follow industry coding standards and reimbursement policy.
+13 provider notice from the insurer said it would begin a pre-payment review process, which was originally set to take effect Feb.
+15. In December, CMA said it “strongly” urged Anthem Blue Cross to pull back on the initiative.
+Under the policy, Anthem Blue Cross could evaluate whether claims coded at a higher E/M level follow industry coding standards and reimbursement policy.
 If the code does not align, Anthem could request for the claim to be resubmitted, suspend the claim or modify reimbursement.
 There would also be a dispute resolution process.

 In a statement shared with Becker’s Feb.
 24, Anthem Blue Cross said the policy’s aim is to combat fraud.